Presentations

 Evolving Meritocracy in the BEF

 The British Army went to war with a cadre of officers who had been promoted largely on the basis of seniority.
 With the rapid promotion of junior officers and the influx of civilians, did a meritocracy establish itself?
-This talk will focus on the development of a skill-based partial meritocracy within infantry battalion command.
+This talk focuses on the development of a skill-based partial meritocracy within infantry battalion command.
 Who were the men who commanded the infantry battalions of the BEF in 1918?
 What were their qualities and how were these developed?

 A Tale of Two Quadrilaterals